-My classical guitars are named Concertura.
-Currently I offer two versions: a true traditional build and a version as a double top.
+My classical guitars go by the name of Concertura.
+Currently, I offer two versions: a true traditional build and a version as a double top.

-The Cedar or European Spruce wood I use for the tops are at least over 40 years old and for the sides and back, the Brazilian Rosewood is over 100 years old stocked wood.
+The cedar or European spruce wood I use for the tops is at least 40 years old and for the sides and back, the Brazilian rosewood is stocked wood of over 100 years old.

-The traditional version is built either after Santos Hernandez, Robert Bouchet or Daniel Friederich.
+The traditional version is built either in the style of Santos Hernandez, Robert Bouchet or Daniel Friederich.

-These traditional guitars have great value and impress with their unique sound.
+These traditional guitars are of great value and impress with their unique sound.
 I have researched many guitars from these makers.
-My experience of almost 40 years of guitar making made it possible to understand the unique bracing and building targets of these makers.
-These guitars offer a warmth and sweetness that is strongly sought after.
+My 40 years’ experience of guitar making has made it possible to understand the unique bracing and building targets of these makers.
+These guitars offer a warmth and sweetness that is much sought after.

-My double top version keeps the tone of the traditional guitar as much as possible, which delivers a great projection and still a warm sound.
+My double top version retains the tone of the traditional guitar as much as possible, delivering a great projection and yet a warm sound.

-Of course, I accept custom build nylon string orders as well.
+Of course, I accept custom-built nylon string orders as well.
 For example, a cutaway version for those who like to play Jazz.

 Scharpach classical guitar